 ☐ Open the Diagnostics > Report > Global dialog.
-To send a report to the console, specify the desired level in the Console logging frame, Severity field. \Box To enable the function, select the 0n radio button in the Console logging frame. \square Apply the settings temporarily.
-To do this, click the \checkmark button. or e device buffers logged events in 2 separate storage areas so that the device keeps log entries urgent events.
-Specify the minimum severity for events that the device logs to the buffered trage area with a higher priority. Ре rform the following steps: ☐ To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. \square Apply the settings temporarily.
+To send a report to the console, specify the desired level in the Console logging frame, Severity field. □ Enable the Console logging function.
+Select the On radio button in the Console logging frame. \square Apply the settings temporarily.
+To do this, click the \checkmark button. for e device buffers logged events in 2 separate storage areas so that the device keeps log entries urgent events.
+Specify the minimum severity for events that the device logs to the buffered brage area with a higher priority.
+Pe rform the following steps: To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. \square Apply the settings temporarily.
 To do this, click the \checkmark button.

 When you activate the logging of SNMP requests, the device logs the requests as events in the syslog.
 The Log SNMP get request function logs user requests for device configuration information.
 The Log SNMP set request function logs device setup events.
-Specify the minimum level for events that the device logs in the syslog.
+Specify the minimum level for events